livekit/livekit-docs/docs/deploy/3-kubernetes.md

 Termination of TLS/SSL is left as a responsibility of the Ingress.
 Our Helm chart will configure TLS termination for GKE and ALB load balancers.
 To use ALB on EKS, AWS Load Balancer Controller needs to be [installed separately](https://docs.aws.amazon.com/eks/latest/userguide/aws-load-balancer-controller.html).

 ![Kubernetes Deployment](/img/deploy/kubernetes.svg)

+## Graceful restarts

+During an upgrade deployment, older pods will need to be terminated.
+This could be extremely disruptive if there are active sessions running on those pods.
+LiveKit handles this by allowing that instance to drain prior to shutting down.

+We also set `terminationGracePeriodSeconds` to 5 hours in the helm chart, ensuring Kubernetes gives sufficient time for the pod to gracefully shut down.

 ## Using the Helm Chart